-I previously blogged about how I taught my third graders to compare fractions using models, number lines and fractions strips.
+I previously blogged about how I taught my third graders to compare fractions using bar models, number lines and fractions strips.
 But what about equivalent fractions?
-I used the same models, number lines and fractions strips to teach equivalent fractions as hands-on concept building lessons…but then I added a new factor!
-Google Slides!
+I used the same bar models, number lines and fractions strips to teach equivalent fractions as hands-on concept building lessons…but then I added a new factor!
+A Google Slides Interactive Digital Notebook!

 Here is a video of one of my students hunting down an equivalent fraction using fraction strips.

-Google Slides!
-I have mentioned before how my district is now a 1:1 Chrome Book district in grades 3 – 5.
+Mu district is now a 1:1 Chrome Book district in grades K – 8.
 Each teacher has a cart with a Chrome Book for each student.
 Many districts are opting for 1:1 to align instruction with the new online standardized tests known as SBAC and PARCC.
-Having administered the SBAC last year, I can tell you that if your students are NOT used to using a mouse to manipulate objects on a screen, or type answers they will have a more difficult time on the test.
-The technology component of these new standardized tests add another burden for students.
+The technology component of these new standardized tests adds another challenge for students.

-Check my STORE soon for the new ONLINE, CLOUD based resources!
+Check my STORE for all the Google-based resources!